lgdd/chatollama/README.md

 ```shell
 docker compose up
 ```
-The [ollama-models-pull](docker-compose.yml#L30-L36) service will trigger an API call to Ollama to pull the mistral model (~4GB) and shutdown when it's done.
+The `ollama-pull--*` services will trigger an API call to Ollama to pull the associated models and shutdown when it's done.
 You should see the progress in the logs of that service which should end with:

 ```
 {"status":"verifying sha256 digest"}